 Daystar Power is committed to helping African businesses grow and develop by taking their power needs off their plate.
 In doing so, it aims to contribute to the clean and sustainable growth of African countries.

-Today, Daystar Power is present in four countries, runs over 240 power installations with installed capacity of 26 MW, and has a team of 110 colleagues.
+Today, Daystar Power is present in seven countries, runs over 400 power installations with an installed solar capacity of 50.4MWdc/43.7MWac, and has a team of 190 colleagues.

 We believe strongly that women must have an equal role in leading Africa’s green economy.
 That starts in our business: we have committed to building a gender inclusive team.
 As part of the 2x Challenge, backed by our investors, we target a 40% share of women on our team by 2024.
 We also hire and train women who have recently graduated from university in technical and engineering roles so that they can succeed in the thriving solar sector.